o-kakade/o-kakade.github.io/_tabs/about.md

 # MIT License
 ---

-Hi, I am Omkar.
-I am a Software Engineer with experience building Scalable Web Applications, Production Grade Cloud Infrastructure, ML Pipelines, Serverless Applications and Internal tools.
-I'm currently working on [Drone-as-a-first-responder (DFR) solution](https://www.motorolasolutions.com/en_us/video-security-access-control/drones/cape-drone-software.html) for public safety with [Motorola Solutions](https://www.motorolasolutions.com/en_us.html).
+Hi, I’m Omkar — a Software Engineer passionate about creating scalable web applications, production-grade cloud infrastructure, and cutting-edge ML pipelines.
+Right now, I’m working on a [Drone-as-a-first-responder (DFR) platform](https://www.motorolasolutions.com/en_us/video-security-access-control/drones/cape-drone-software.html) for public safety at [Motorola Solutions](https://www.motorolasolutions.com/en_us.html).
+It’s an exciting blend of innovation and real-world impact.

-My primary interests include Distributed Systems and Infrastructure, AI/ML and Big Data Platforms.
-On here you will find stuff on my projects, documenting technical challenges and general blogs.
+I’m drawn to distributed systems, AI/ML, and big data platforms, always looking to push the boundaries of what technology can do.
+Here, you’ll find my latest projects, technical challenges, and occasional deep dives into topics that intrigue me.

 Originally from [India](https://en.wikipedia.org/wiki/India), I've also lived in [UAE](https://en.wikipedia.org/wiki/United_Arab_Emirates), [Qatar](https://en.wikipedia.org/wiki/Qatar), [USA](https://en.wikipedia.org/wiki/United_States) & now [Canada](https://en.wikipedia.org/wiki/Canada).
+These experiences have shaped my approach to technology and problem-solving, giving me a global perspective.

-Outside of work, I am an avid motoring enthusiast and follow [Formula 1](https://www.formula1.com/) which being a technical sport creates a positive feedback loop for my engineering curiosity and learning what under the hood components makes things perform.
-I also enjoy gaming, hiking and working out.
+When I’m not coding or tinkering with new tech, you’ll probably find me indulging my passion for motorsports—especially [Formula 1](https://www.formula1.com/).
+F1 also fuels my curiosity to explore what makes things tick “under the hood.”
+I’m also into gaming, hiking, and staying active at the gym.

-You can learn more about me using the following links:
+Feel free to check out my work and connect with me through the links below:
 - [Resume]({{site.url}}/tabs/resume)
 - [LinkedIn](https://www.linkedin.com/in/omkarkakade)
 - [Github](https://github.com/o-kakade)